sequenceiq/slider/src/site/md/rolehistory.md

 in the nodemap have instances of that specific node -but not when there are empty nodes.

 #### Solutions

-1. add some randomness in the search of the datastructure, rather than simply iterate through the values.
+1. Add some randomness in the search of the datastructure, rather than simply iterate through the values.
 This would prevent the same unsatisfiable node from being requested first.

-1. keep track of requests, perhaps through a last-requested counter -and use this in the selection process.
+1. Keep track of requests, perhaps through a last-requested counter -and use this in the selection process.
 This would radically complicate the selection algorithm, and would not even distinguish "node recently released that was also the last requested" from "node that has not recently satisifed requests even though it was recently requested".

-1. keep track of requests that weren't satisifed, so identify a node that isn't currently satisfying requests.
+1. Keep track of requests that weren't satisifed, so identify a node that isn't currently satisfying requests.